Ashish-Kumar-007/ashish-kumar-007/README.md

 ### 📫 Let's talk

-**Open to full-time roles** in blockchain engineering, backend systems, or AI-integrated product teams — India or fully remote.
-Available immediately, no notice period.
+**Open to full-time roles** in backend engineering, systems architecture, or AI-integrated product teams — India or fully remote.
+Available immediately.

-<a href="https://calendly.com/ashish-kumar-sahoo/connect-with-ashish">Book a 30-min call</a> · <a href="mailto:ashishsahoo2015@gmail.com">Email</a> · <a href="https://linkedin.com/in/ashish-ku-sahoo">LinkedIn</a>
+<a href="https://calendly.com/ashish-kumar-sahoo/connect-with-ashish">Book a 30-min call</a> · <a href="mailto:ashishsahoo2015@gmail.com">Email</a> · <a href="https://linkedin.com/in/ashishksahoo-xyz">LinkedIn</a>

 <sub>⭐ from you means I'm doing something right.
 Thanks for stopping by.</sub>